Institute of Technology. Fair use may apply.

 Indochina that also provided opportunities to gather intelligence.

-In March 1941, concern over Germany's successes in
+In March 1941, concern over Germany's successes

 their tanker fleets to the

 North Atlantic.
-This had the effect of denying Japan the use of these
+This had the effect of denying Japan the use of

-to purchase in the United States.
+continuing to purchase in the United States.

 On 16 June 1941, Interior Secretary Harold Ickes tried to stop oil shipments to Japan on the purported grounds that a shortage of petroleum products was hampering defense work.
 Though Roosevelt quickly called off the embargo, Ickes and assistant Secretary of State Dean Acheson began work on a proposal to require export licensing of all oil exports.
 At the same time, proposals were floated in the Roosevelt administration to begin preemptive purchases of cobalt, mercury, chromium, and carbon black to keep them out of the hands of the Japanese, both to put economic pressure on Japan and to prevent Japan acting as a purchasing agent for Germany.
 Chilean copper had already been preemptively purchased, in February 1941, but as an essential defense commodity.
 Supplies of the other commodities were ample and the preemptive purchases would have marked a shift to open economic warfare.
 Roosevelt ultimately declined to support the proposed policy.

-The path to war was set on 2 July 1941, at a Conference in the Imperial Presence.
+The path to war was set in Japan on 2 July 1941, at a Conference in the Imperial Presence.
 The conference decided on a policy of southward expansion or "Southward Ho!"
 (Prange 1988) while keeping Japan's options open in case of a Russian collapse.
 The conference report noted:

 In carrying out the plans outlined in the foregoing article, we will not be deterred by the possibility of being involved in a war with England and America.

-The Japanese government might have eased much of the tension in the
+The Japanese government might have eased much of the tension in

-Pacific and avoided war with the United States by denouncing the
+the Pacific and avoided war with the United States by denouncing

-invasion of Russia, which began just ten days
+unexpected German invasion of Russia, which began just ten days

 earlier, would have been justified under international law and

 could have decisively distanced Japan from the Axis in Europe.

 However, Konoe could not bring himself to reverse policy so

-dramatically, believing this would destroy is political credibility.
+dramatically, believing this would destroy his political

 Matters came to a head when Japan occupied southern French Indochina on 21 July 1941 (Operation FU).
 Ten days later American intelligence intercepted and decoded a message from the Japanese Foreign Ministry to diplomats abroad stating that (Prange 1981):